cyoon-dev/spring-petclinic/README.md

 #### Step 1: Create an Xray Security Policy

-1. Navigate to JFrog Platform → Xray → Policies
+1. Navigate to JFrog Platform → Xray → Watches & Policies
-2. Click Create Policy
+2. Click New Policy
 3. Select Security as the policy type
 4. Define rules, for example:
-   - Severity: High and above
-   - Include CVEs with or without fix versions
+   - Rule type: CVEs
+   - Rule Category: Minimal Severity
+   - Select minimal severity: High
-5. Save the policy
+6. Save the policy
 This policy defines what vulnerabilities should be detected and reported.

 #### Step 2: Create a Xray Watch

-1. Navigate to Xray → Watches
+1. Navigate to JFrog Platform → Xray → Watches & Policies
-2. Click Create Watch
+2. Click New Watch
 3. Select Repository as the watch target
 4. Choose the Docker repository: (e.g. petclinic-docker-local)
-5. Attach the previously created Security Policy
+5. Attach the previously created Security Policy (e.g. petclinic-security-policy)
 6. Save the watch
 Once configured, any Docker image pushed to this repository is automatically scanned.